You Hungry? 4 Ways Dialysis Can Impact Appetite

 3. 'One Bite and I'm Already Full'

 Maybe you used to enjoy big meals.
 Your appetite can change when you’re on dialysis.
 If you tend to feel full fast, eat snack-sized meals more often throughout the day.
 Stick with foods high in protein, like beef, poultry, eggs, and fish.
-You’ll find lots of options on the Dialysis-Friendly menu.
+You’ll find lots of renal diet foods on the dialysis-friendly menu.

 Take your time to chew and enjoy your food.
 Avoid foods high in fat, fried in oil, or drenched in sauces.
 And drink water or low-calorie beverages between meals, instead of with food.